Joe Cross (filmmaker): Documentary films

 Cross filmed his juice and travel through America, and released Fat, Sick & Nearly Dead in 2011.
 In the movie, while travelling, Cross meets people and talks to them about their eating habits.
 The movie features interview segments with people who were inspired to follow his example.
 He charts his progress with an itemized list of what day of the fast it is, what city and what state Cross is filming in, how much weight he's lost (both in pounds and kilograms) and what kind of medication he's taking.
 During his road-trip Cross meets and inspires Phil Staples, a morbidly obese truck driver from Sheldon, Iowa, in a truck stop in Arizona to try juice fasting.
 The movie was originally called Death By Fat.
 Then it became Faster.
 However, after Cross came to America to shoot the movie, he had to completely change the concept and the idea of the movie.

 The film has been credited with doubling the sales of Breville juicers since the documentary launched on Netflix in the US in July 2011.
 After completing work on Fat, Sick & Nearly Dead, he continued to travel around the world to promote juicing and also plans to make a second movie about life after juicing.
 Cross is also involved in negotiations with media companies in the US about a TV series.

 A sequel to the film, Fat Sick and Nearly Dead 2 was released in 2014.
-The sequel follows the lives of people from the first movie, includes expert interviews and shows Cross's effort to maintain his weight.
 Cross produced another health documentary in 2016: The Kids Menu focuses on stopping childhood obesity.